DmitryTatarintsev/DmitryTatarintsev/README.md

 Saint Petersburg, Russia | dtatarintsev@gmail.com | Telegram: @dtatarintsev

-About Me:

-I'm Dmitry Tatarintsev from St. Petersburg, Russia.
-28 years old.
+**About Me:**

+My name is Dmitry Tatarintsev.
 I am a highly motivated data science enthusiast with 3 years of experience in various AI areas, including Computer Vision, Machine Learning, and Large Language Models.
 My passion for computer vision led me to pursue a Junior CV Engineer position, where I can leverage my skills in object detection, YOLOv9, PyTorch, and OpenCV.
 I am eager to contribute to a team that tackles challenging problems using cutting-edge technologies.
 My previous experience in logistics management has equipped me with strong analytical skills, problem-solving abilities, and the ability to work effectively in a team environment.
 I am dedicated to continuous learning and strive to stay at the forefront of data science advancements.

-Experience:
+**Experience:**

 March 2023 – Present

 Junior CV Engineer, OOO «Terra AI», Moscow

-• Developed a web application with a neural network for recognizing emergency calls and speech.
+- Developed a web application with a neural network for recognizing emergency calls and speech.

-• Developed an application for detecting personal protective equipment for workers in video surveillance systems using the YOLOv9 neural network and a user interface.
+- Developed an application for detecting personal protective equipment for workers in video surveillance systems using the YOLOv9 neural network and a user interface.
 Integrated it into Docker.

-• Participated in the development of a universal medical AI online assistant - an ensemble of classical and neural models.
+- Participated in the development of a universal medical AI online assistant - an ensemble of classical and neural models.

-Key Skills:
+**Key Skills:**

-• Computer Vision: Object Detection, YOLOv9, OpenCV
+- Computer Vision: Object Detection, YOLOv9, OpenCV

-• Machine Learning: PyTorch, XGBoost, Deep Learning, Numpy, SciPy, Matplotlib
+- Machine Learning: PyTorch, XGBoost, Deep Learning, Numpy, SciPy, Matplotlib

-• Data Science: pandas, PostgreSQL, REST API, FastAPI, Classification, LLM, Docker, Power BI
+- Data Science: pandas, PostgreSQL, REST API, FastAPI, Classification, LLM, Docker, Power BI

-• Programming: Python, Git, OOP
+- Programming: Python, Git, OOP

-• English: B2 (Intermediate-advanced)
+- English: B2 (Intermediate-advanced)

-Education:

-• 2019: Saint Petersburg Economic College, Accounting, analysis and audit
-• 2016: Saint Petersburg Electromechanical College, Radio Mechanic
-• 2023: Data Science, neural networks, machine learning and artificial intelligence, University of Artificial Intelligence
-• 2022: Data Science Specialist, Yandex Practicum

-Strengths:

-• Experience working with neural networks, including YOLOv9, for Object Detection tasks.
-• Knowledge of Python, PyTorch, OpenCV, Docker.
-• Well-developed soft skills, experience working in a team and project management.
+- Well-developed soft skills, experience working in a team and project management.

-Goal:

-To obtain a Junior Computer Vision Engineer position where I can apply my knowledge and skills to solve problems in the field of computer vision.

 ## Education